AOEpeople/techradar/radar/2023-09-01/webpack.md

 featured:   false
 ---

-Webpack still is one of, if not even the most used bundler by now.
-The team behind is continuously fixing bugs and adding new features that are released in major version updates.
-Even if there were new bundlers coming up in recent years, we still can recommend using Webpack.
+Webpack remains one of the, if not the most, widely used bundlers.
+The team behind it is continually fixing bugs and adding new features, which are released in major version updates.
+Despite the emergence of new bundlers in recent years, we still recommend using Webpack.